 Disclosure: Netflix provided me with a streaming device and service in return for writing about their service.
 The opinions and free printables in this post are my own.
 This post uses affiliate links.
 Read more in Policies & Disclosures.

 As the parent of an elementary-age daughter, I am disturbed by a trend occurring in the science, technology, engineering, and math (STEM) fields.
 Girls are MOVING AWAY from the STEM fields at the very time that these areas of the economy are rapidly growing and becoming more profitable in the U.S.

 Women make up more than 51% of the U.S. workforce and have multiplied in careers such as medicine, law and business, but U.S. Department of Education figures show that female graduates in computer science are less than half of what they were in the mid-1980s.

 - Employment data from notable Silicon Valley tech companies shows that women hold only 16% of the tech jobs.

 When do the STEM fields lose girls?

-- One point where girls lose interest is middle school (according to the Commission on the Advancement of Women and Minorities in Science, Engineering and Technology).
+- One point where girls lose interest in middle school (according to the Commission on the Advancement of Women and Minorities in Science, Engineering, and Technology).